Quick Answer

 • Employee must be physically present

-Check current USCIS guidance for any temporary remote procedures still in effect.
+Always check current USCIS guidance for any limited exceptions still in effect.

 Frequently Asked Questions